matwilso/matwilso.github.io/_posts/learned-sims.md

 We basically need better ways of sharing models and reusing them.
 -->

-## The feature set
+## The future feature set

-Traditional simulators are fairly general and reusable tools: They can be reprogrammed for many tasks; they have nice structure that enables us to interface with them and visualize their results in interpretable formats; they are built up from a central codebase, where effort and insights can pile up over time in a central place and compound, rather than needing to be constructed from scratch for each environment or task.
+Traditional simulators provide a nice conceptual blueprint for the future of learned simulators.
-They provide a nice conceptual blueprint.
+They are fairly general and reusable tools; they can be reprogrammed for many tasks; they have nice structure that enables us to interface with them and visualize their results in interpretable formats; they are built up from a central codebase, where effort and insights can pile up over time in a central place and compound, rather than needing to be constructed from scratch for each environment or task.

-But they are limited in many ways, and ultimately by introducing learned components, we can go far beyond what they are currently capable of.
+But traditional simulators are limited in many ways, and ultimately by introducing learned components, we can go far beyond what they are currently capable of.
-Beyond additional accuracy and variety, I imagine a learned simulator would be much easier to work with and would enable things like:
+Beyond additional accuracy and variety, I imagine a simulator that is much easier to use and that enables things like:

 <!--
 I can't see any other way we are going to handle the complexity and variety of the real world.
 -->

-**Grounding.** Instead of defining XML files to specify all the details and possible things we want to vary over, we could naturally “prompt” the model to simulate what we want.
+**Automatic grounding.** Instead of defining XML files to specify all the details and possible things we want to vary over, we could naturally “prompt” the model to simulate what we want.
 It could absorb videos, still images, text, sound, technical drawings, robot specifications, meshes---any modality that we could encode with a neural network---and spit out a simulator description.
 We could film a quick video of our scene, with some robot specifications, command data and proprioception, and get out a calibrated and general simulation of the scene and the robot.

-**Rendering.** On the flip side of grounding is rich rendering and visualizing of different predictions.
+**Native rendering.** On the flip side of grounding is rich rendering coming directly from the model.
-We could visualize the effects of different objects in the scene, the uncertainty our model has, and how our robot will behave.
+Instead of dealing with complex rendering APIs or designing custom visuals for effects like smoke or dust, we could just query the model, and as long as it has sufficient video data of these effects, it could render them.

-**Repeatability and controllability.** For training, we could induce specific and repeatable settings that we want our agent to practice, using natural interfaces.
-We could use this for debugging our system, for example by pulling in information from the fleet about areas the agents are failing and then embedding similar scenarios in the simulator to create behavioral integration tests.
-(Part of this also applies to traditional simulators, but learned simulators greatly reduce the friction here.)
+**Repeatability and controllability.** For training, we could induce specific and repeatable settings that we want our agent to practice, using natural interfaces (video, text).
+We could debug our system by pulling in failures from the fleet, embedding similar scenarios in the simulator, and creating behavioral unit and integration tests.
+(This somewhat applies to traditional simulators as well, but learned simulators greatly reduce the friction.)

 <!--
 **Foresight and handling delays.** We could query a learned simulator for the action we are about to take.
 See what the future states are going to be.